github/codeql/docs/codeql/codeql-cli/publishing-and-using-codeql-packs.rst

    Note

    The CodeQL package manager is currently in beta and subject to change.
-During the beta, CodeQL packs are available only in GitHub Packages - the GitHub Container Registry (GHCR).
+During the beta, CodeQL packs are available only using GitHub Packages - the GitHub Container registry.
 You must use version 2.5.8 or later of the CodeQL CLI to use the CodeQL package manager.

 Configuring the ``qlpack.yml`` file before publishing
 -----------------------------------------------------